Negligence at Children’s Hospital & Medical Center in Omaha

 Both doctors, prior to this fatal operation, had expressed concerns about Dr. Conley’s abilities to administrators.
 No action was taken.

 According to Miller and Puccioni’s complaint, during the neurosurgery on the 7-month-old child in the fall of 2018, "Dr. Conley lost control of the bleeding caused by his incisions.
 At one point he reportedly poured a significant quantity of hydrogen peroxide directly into the cranial cavity to stop the bleeding.
 This is not an acceptable surgical practice."
-(You can read the entire complaint here.)

 "Dr. Miller and Dr. Puccioni complained of absolute malpractice that caused the unnecessary death of a child.
 But Children's had a monetary interest in protecting that physician," their attorney, Tom White, told 6News.
 Two days after writing letters expressing their belief that Dr. Conley was unfit to treat patients, they were suspended by Dr. Azizkhan.
 Though the board unanimously voted to reinstate Dr. Miller at once, Azizkhan vetoed it.
 He threatened to report both suspensions to the state medical board, causing irreparable harm to Dr. Miller’s and Dr. Puccioni’s reputation.
 Both were forced to resign their privileges to practice medicine at Children’s Hospital, and to date, nearly 10 other physicians have resigned in protest.
 As far as is known, no action has been taken against Dr. Conley.
 He is still practicing at Children’s.